 Customer experience metrics for insurance

 To help gauge your organization’s customer service performance, monitor key metrics such as the number and frequency with which poor customer experiences occur and how quickly you respond to customer needs—is it within four hours, 24 hours, 48 hours?
 In addition, leverage any insights you gain from your VOC efforts and compile any relevant industry data, such as Net Promoter Scores, which you can use as a benchmark.

 Are you prepared for when a catastrophic event affects your customers?
 Availability and turnaround times will need to be at their best on short notice during these times, as customers are typically focused on safety and getting information quickly.
 Consider shifting metrics at call centers during times of crisis so that employees can take a more patient approach to helping clients in need, ensuring they walk away happy.

 Additionally, have staff practice using empathetic language such as, “How are you doing, what can we do to support you?” to add a human touch to your service.

 Case study: exceptional customer service in a time of crisis

 Sometimes, agencies can’t support clients during their time of need, either because staff are stretched thin or because the agency itself has been impacted by a disaster.
 That’s when having a customer service partner can help the most.
 The latter is what several ReSource Pro clients experienced in 2017, when Hurricane Harvey hit Texas.

 In 2017, several agencies that work with ReSource Pro were impacted when Hurricane Harvey hit Texas.
 In the aftermath of the storm, severe flooding prevented the agencies from operating for weeks.
-Leveraging its onshore phone support and India-based back office teams, ReSource Pro was able to step in and provide uninterrupted service to the agencies’ customers, who were then able to recover more quickly from the storm.
+Leveraging its Insurance Experience Center (IX Center), ReSource Pro was able to step in and provide uninterrupted service to the agencies’ customers, who were then able to recover more quickly from the storm.